aphexddb/overviewer-player-data/README.md

 # overviewer data for players (odp)

 Writes player data to a json file every 60 seconds so you can see realtime positions on [overviewer](https://overviewer.org/).
+Provides a javascript file for overviewer to load this data into Leaflet.

 ## Installation